 “Have you totally lost it?
 I thought you were just stepping up with Magnus, but now I'm not so sure.”
 Hanne could hear her own voice wavering.

 “When it comes down to it, are you going to be able to do what needs to be done out there?
 It all starts tomorrow.
 You find yourself staring down the barrel of some southerner’s rifle, you think you’ll be able to shoot first?
-You think tripping some witless kid gives you a killer instinct?
+Do you think tripping some witless kid gives you a killer instinct?
 Shoot one of the fucking goats, Hanne.”

 Dumb goats.
 They all looked up at Astrid like she was a god, hands full of a bountiful harvest, gifts from the heavens.
 They were just too stupid to realize how wrong they were.
 Hanne couldn’t take the pressure.
 She turned and rushed down the path they’d climbed and vanished into the night and wind.